udayakumar-s/ej2-angular-docs/ej2-angular/pivotview/grouping-bar.md

 {% previewsample "page.domainurl/code-snippet/pivot-grid/getting-started-cs128" %}

-## Show or hide all remove icon
+## Show or hide all sort icon

-The Grouping Bar has an option to remove any field at runtime.
-To remove a field, just click the remove icon.
-By default, the remove icon besides each field is enabled in the grouping bar.
-To disable the remove icon, set the property [`showRemoveIcon`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/groupingBarSettings/#showremoveicon) in [`groupingBarSettings`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/groupingBarSettings/) to **false**.
+The Grouping Bar has an option to order members of a particular fields either in ascending or descending at runtime.
+In order to sort a field, click the sort icon and to reverse its sort direction, once again click the same sort icon.
+By default, the sort icon besides each field is enabled in the grouping bar and members will be arranged in ascending order.
+To disable the sort option, set the property [`showSortIcon`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/groupingBarSettings/#showsorticon) in [`groupingBarSettings`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/groupingBarSettings/) to **false**.

-> By default, the remove icon is enabled in the grouping bar.
+> By default, the sort icon is enabled in the grouping bar.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}